the-turing-way/the-turing-way/book/website/ethical-research/data-feminism/examining-power.md

 (er-data-feminism-c1-datagoals)=
 ## Current Data Goals
 Data science is predominantly used for:

 1. **Profit (for a few)** - seen in corporations
-2. **Surveillance (of the marginalized)** - used by governments
+2. **Surveillance (of the marginalised)** - used by governments
-3. **Efficiency (amidst data scarcity)** - prioritized by research institutions/universities such as optimizing algorithms and models to work with limited data
+3. **Efficiency (amidst data scarcity)** - prioritised by research institutions/universities such as optimising algorithms and models to work with limited data

 (er-data-feminism-c1-goals)=
 ## The Goal of Examining Power